Cambridge Business Park

 Cambridge Business Park is a large business complex in Cambridge, England, owned by the Crown Estate.
 It is home to many companies, mostly IT-related, such as Qualcomm, Autonomy, MathWorks and Red Gate Software, but also intellectual property firms such as Mewburn Ellis, Venner Shipley and Mathys and Squire.

-It is close to Cambridge North railway station and the Cambridgeshire Guided Busway, as well as Cambridge Business Park and St John's Innovation Centre.
+It is close to Cambridge North railway station and the Cambridgeshire Guided Busway, as well as Cambridge Science Park and St John's Innovation Centre.